It all started after the first Autocross, intro video below.

 ORIGINAL EQUIPMENT & UPGRADE STATUS: L03 5.0 V8 - 170 bhp @ 4000 rpm and 255 lb-ft @ 2400 rpm / T-5 5-Speed Manual Gear Ratio 1st 2.95, 2nd 1.94, 3rd 1.34, 4th 1.00, 5th 0.62 Final 3.08

-DESIRED RESULT: Sleeper "old" Camaro that will surprise just about every car it rolls up to at a red light ;) Might be going with LSA!
+DESIRED RESULT: Sleeper "old" Camaro that will surprise just about every car it rolls up to at a red light ;) also to intensify mullet growth.

 INTERIOR / EXTERIOR